RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <aside>
 <Markdown>
-This perspective ends up looking a lot like [Relational UI](https://www.scattered-thoughts.net/writing/relational-ui/), a relational langauge for defining UIs: the app is _defined_ as query over the data, with results that define the UI elements on the screen.
+This perspective ends up looking a lot like [Relational UI](https://www.scattered-thoughts.net/writing/relational-ui/), a relational language for defining UIs: the app is _defined_ as query over the data, with results that define the UI elements on the screen.
 </Markdown>
 </aside>

 Since both the queries and the templates are pure functions of the base state, we can look at our entire component tree as one giant query that defines a particular view of the data.
-This view is precisely analgous to the concept of a "view" in SQL database, except that instead of containing tabular data, it is a tree of DOM nodes.
+This view is precisely analogous to the concept of a "view" in SQL database, except that instead of containing tabular data, it is a tree of DOM nodes.

-In this light, the problem of maintaing the app "view" as the user interacts with the app is a problem of _incremental view maintenance_, a problem that has been the subject of decades of research in the database community.
+In this light, the problem of maintaining the app "view" as the user interacts with the app is a problem of _incremental view maintenance_, a problem that has been the subject of decades of research in the database community.
 We elaborate on this connection below, but we believe that there are opportunities to apply ideas from incremental view maintenance to build fast and understandable app frameworks.

 ### Data-based interoperability offers advantages over action-based APIs.